alexisakers/BulletinBoard/README.md

 BulletinBoard uses stack views and Auto Layout to display and manage cards.
 It automatically adapts to changes in width and height. iPad and iPhone X are supported out of the box.

-If you are interested in learning how it works in more details, look at the implementation of `BulletinManager`, `BulletinViewController` and `BulletinInterfaceBuilder`.
+If you are interested in learning how it works in more details, look at the implementation of `BLTNManager`, `BulletinViewController` and `BLTNInterfaceBuilder`.

 ## Contributing